czirakim/remove-netscaler-vip/README.md

 ## Remove-netscaler-vip

 This project is for removing a VIP from a Citrix Netscaler ADC.
-The script removes any vips you put in the file /group_vars/vips It only needs the vip name and then it will fetch the lb name, services and servers using the nitro api.
+<br>The script removes any vips you put in the file /group_vars/vips
+<br>It only needs the vip name and then it will fetch the lb name, services and servers
+using the nitro api.
 It was wrriten to remove content-switched vips but it can remove lb vips also if you give the lb name and you skip the modules referring to cs(use --skip-tags).